 Procedures for systematically gathering and using ongoing performance data on supplier's performance during the term of the contract.

 An issue resolution and/or escalation process with defined time frames.

 Clear enforcement provisions, including penalties and incentives, to be used in the event that contract performance metrics or other contractual provisions are not met.

 During contract negotiations, work with the supplier on establishing partnering programs and measurable goals for reducing administrative burdens on both parties while ensuring supplier performance and value.
 Include negotiated goals into the contract.
 Always make agency satisfaction with the supplier's performance an on-going measurement during the term of the contract.

 The type of performance data needed will be determined by the type of procurement.
 For instance, a contract for maintenance support will require a service level agreement with monthly reporting on supplier's service performance in order to tie remedies to payment via a percentage discount.
 A solution and implementation driven procurement should include sequential milestones or deliverable submissions and gear remedies to on-time delivery and/or acceptance criteria.
 For a contract with a Value Added Reseller (VAR) or for an off the shelf IT commodity procurement, availability and delivery may be performance drivers.
-Please refer to Chapter 21 - Performance-Based Contracting and Service Level Agreements of this manual, Performance-Based Contracting and Service Level Agreements, for a more in-depth discussion and valuable guidance.
+Please refer to Chapter 21 of this manual, Performance-Based Contracting and Service Level Agreements, for a more in-depth discussion and valuable guidance.

 Agencies should consider the following questions and integrate them into the contract from what was included in the solicitation and negotiated, if applicable, with the supplier: